Jatinch05/smart_grid/README.md

-# Smart Grid Communication with Light PoW
+# Smart Grid Communication with Lightweight PoW

 This project implements a secure and efficient communication system for smart grids using ESP32 microcontrollers, employing Light Proof-of-Work (PoW) for data verification and security.
 The aim is to develop a scalable and collision-free communication protocol using ESP-NOW, along with MQTT integration for central data handling.